 A little goes a long way

 All your lender wants to ensure is that you can afford to repay a mortgage loan note each month.
-While the regular payment amount is perfectly acceptable to your lender, making a few extra payments in a year can be highly beneficial to you.
+While the regular payment amount is entirely acceptable to your lender, making a few extra payments in a year can be highly beneficial to you.

-A common myth is that a few extra payments won’t make a difference on a several-thousand dollar loan, the reality is you can significantly reduce the time it takes you to be mortgage-free.
+A common myth is that a few extra payments won’t make a difference on a several-thousand-dollar loan, the reality is you can significantly reduce the time it takes you to be mortgage-free.
 Regardless of your mortgage rate, one additional payment toward your mortgage can ensure your time is cut down significantly over the life of your loan.

 As a proof-positive example, we can look at a typical mortgage loan’s terms to find out what the extra payment in a year can mean for your payment process:

 Your Mortgage Loan Total: $300,000